Omega-3 & Pain Relief: Finding the Best Strategy

 Omega-3s and Osteoarthritis

-Additionally, since full-spectrum omega-3s positively influence cell functioning and provide numerous fatty acids for our gut bacteria, they may be able to increase the benefits of certain medications (10) and/or reduce their side effects (e.g. ulcers) (11).
-Indeed, some scientists are exploring the potential use of omega-3s for combating the harms of opioid use (12, 13) – although clinical trials are still needed.
+Full-spectrum omega-3s also help cells work better and provide healthy fatty acids for our gut bacteria.
+For those reasons, they might make certain medications more effective and decrease side effects, like ulcers [13, 14].
+Indeed, some scientists are exploring the potential use of omega-3s for combating the harms of opioid use [15, 16] – although clinical trials are still needed.

 An Effective Omega-3 Dose Is Crucial

-Based on our research and feedback, we’ve found that our customers typically experience the best effects when taking one to two vials of Omega Cure Extra Strength or Omega Restore for a minimum of 12 weeks.
-Since both products contain 3000 mg of EPA/DHA per vial, this protocol matches the dose and time period noted in the research studies above.
+Based on our research, we’ve found that customers experience the best effects when taking 1 – 2 vials of Omega Cure Extra Strength daily for at least 12 weeks.
+This protocol matches the dose and time period noted in the studies above.

-We firmly believe that millions of people could improve their quality of life by getting adequate doses of omega-3s every day.
-As the producers and purveyors of the freshest, full-spectrum omega-3 fish oil on the market, we look forward to helping you live your best life, with more comfort and ease.
+While omega-3s aren’t a silver bullet, we firmly believe getting enough of these essential fatty acids can improve quality of life for many.
+As the producers of the freshest, full-spectrum omega-3 oil on the market, we look forward to helping you live your best life, with more comfort and ease.

 An Effective Omega-3 Dose, Made Simple